sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Digital Nations Charter

-The [Digital Nations](https://www.canada.ca/en/government/system/digital-government/digital-nations.html) is a collaborative forum of the world's leading digital governments that uses technology to improve citizens services in Canada and globally.
+The [Digital Nations](https://www.canada.ca/en/government/system/digital-government/digital-nations.html) is a collaborative forum of the world's leading digital governments that uses technology to improve citizens’ services in Canada and globally.
 At the 2019 Digital Nations Ministerial Summit, the [Digital Nations Charter](https://www.canada.ca/en/government/system/digital-government/improving-digital-services/digital9charter.html) endorsed a mutual commitment to digital government service development and leadership.
 The commitment focuses on:

-- promoting interoperability of digital technologies, including by adopting a credible royalty free open standards policy;
+- promoting interoperability of digital technologies, including by adopting a credible royalty-free open standards policy;
 - creating future government systems, tradecraft, manuals and standards as open source and shareable between Participants;
 - promoting competition in digital markets, for all enterprises regardless of size, including in government procurement;
 - supporting a dynamic start-up/scale-up culture in the digital and technology sectors, and promote sustainable economic growth through open markets; and